akarastogiannis/Food-Finder/README.md

 # Food Finder API

 This is the Food Finder API helping hungry people find the best local meals.
-This is still in a work in progress and will be in an alpha release planned sometime this month.
+This is still in a work in progress.

 #### By: Athanasios Karastogiannis